RennurApps/AwareIM-resources/README.md

     + **Install wkhtmltopdf**
         + Windows
           + Extract *.exe file to a folder (you can use [7-Zip](http://www.7-zip.org/)), copy+paste wkhtmltopdf folder to c:/AwareIM
-    + [**github.com/wkhtmltopdf/**](https://github.com/wkhtmltopdf/wkhtmltopdf) - wkhtmltopdf is a command line tools to render HTML into PDF using the QT Webkit rendering engine.
-These run entirely "headless" and do not require a display or display service.
     + **Aware IM Process Rules**
       + **Step 1** - Export Aware IM HTML Document to a HTML file
         + `EXPORT DOCUMENT 'Your HTML Document' TO FILE 'C:/YourFileLocation/<<myBO.Name>>_No<<myBO.ID>>.html'`